petterik/lajt/resources/private/notes/initial-idea.md

 ## Parsing - Will we still have it?
 What's nice about parsing, is that it's easy to run and extend a parser.
-Defining "global rules" works pretty well UI programming
+Defining "global rules" works pretty well UI programming (like reagent/reframe does?) but it's super nice to just have functions instead that you can call or not.
+Not a fan of globally defined stuff.
+And whenver something doesn't feel just right, it's probably because it's stateful, which global things are.

 The parser is really the engine for reads, mutate and somewhat sends.
 It can change the outcome of all of them and.
 It's nice to have such functionality so easily extended.

 Parsing should dedupe query.

 ## Send
 Should be pluggable, but default to git-rebase.
 One shouldn't have to define an action and an inverse-action.
+It's 2018.

 ## Merge

 Multimethod for merge has been great for us.
 - Rarely used but gives a lot of power.

-Should possibly also always call a function whenever a key or mutate is read.
+Should possibly also always call a function whenever a key or mutate is merged.
 - To be able to do "post-merge" stuff.

 ## Render
 Defining UI components must be easier to do.
 Having a map with life-cycle methods is a must.
+- fulcro's defsc is nice.
-Defining queries should be nicer.
+Defining queries could be nicer?
+- Always specifying children component joins and their query is repetative and could be nicer?
-Also possibly defining which children one has in a vector: [Product Login]
+- Also possibly defining which children one has in a vector: [Product Login]
   - Possibly associated with a key: [[:product Product] Login]
     - If one needs multiple or something?

 ## Component state
 Do we care?
 What does reagent do?
 I think they use reactive atoms, which are sharable.
 Pretty cool?
+What om.next does is fine too.
+- Just hooking in with react or with a protocol called ILocalState (or something).

 ## Response